scarletbright/avalanche-docs/docs/v1.0/en/tutorials/node-monitoring.md

 sudo systemctl status grafana-server
 ```

 which should show grafana as `active`.
-Grafana should now be available at http://\<your-node-host-ip\>:3000/ (again, open the port if needed).
+Grafana should now be available at http://<your-node-host-ip>:3000/ (again, open the port if needed).
-**Log in as admin/admin, and set up a new, secure password.**
-Now we need to connect Grafana to our data source, Prometheus.
+Log in with username/password admin/admin and set up a new, secure password.** Now we need to connect Grafana to our data source, Prometheus.

-On Grafana web interface:
+On Grafana's web interface:

 * Go to Configuration on the left-side menu and select Data Sources.
 * Click Add Data Source
 * Select Prometheus.